 Like most large cities, San Francisco has many opportunities to get off the beaten path.
 Each neighborhood has a least one hidden gem or secret spot.

-Below you’ll find 26 great ways to get off the beaten path in the San Francisco bay area but there are always a few more.
-Please comment below if you discover a hidden gem in San Francisco that you’re willing to share.
+Below you’ll find 27 great ways to get off the beaten path in the San Francisco bay area but there are always a few more.

 Who says these are the best 26 places?